jenkinsci/js-modules/README.md

 }
 ```

-If `require('jenkins-js-core').requireModule` is called for a module that is not yet loaded,
+If `require('jenkins-modules').requireModule` is called for a module that is not yet loaded,
-`require('jenkins-js-core').requireModule` will trigger the loading of that module from the plugin, hence the
+`require('jenkins-modules').requireModule` will trigger the loading of that module from the plugin, hence the
 async/promise nature i.e. you can't synchronously `get` a module.